Definitions of COVID-19 cases and close contacts

 The infection risk is affected mostly by the amount and degree of physical proximity.
 In addition, it depends whether the infected person coughs or sneezes a lot, if they share a limited amount of indoor air and whether the contact occurred during the most contagious period early in the disease course.

 Household members or equivalent close contacts

-- Live in the same household as a person with confirmed or probable COVID-19.
+- Live in the same household.

 Other close contacts